k8s-platform-hub/python-jupyter-notebook/README.md

-# scipy-jupyter-notebook
+# python-jupyter-notebook

 This quickstart consists of one microservice:

-jupyter: Runs [Jupyter](https://jupyter.org/) IPython notebook with scipy (and other data analysis libraries) installed for building, analysing and visualising models interactively.
+jupyter: Runs [Jupyter](https://jupyter.org/) base python notebook with few additional packages.
+Also, authentication is integrated via Hasura Auth.

 Follow along below to get the setup working on your cluster.